frederikhoengaard/listings_template/README.md

 You can have the `listings_config.py` write the preamble for you.
 Just open the script and set the filename variable to point to the appropriate python file and run it.
 It will print the language definition to the console and you can then just copy/paste it to your LaTeX preamble.

-**Attention** - running `listings_config.py` on your on own python script will only identify functions, methods and invocations of these if they are defined in the same script.
-This means that if you import a library such as numpy and you invoke methods from it then those methods should be added to the morekeywords 3 list in the language definition.
+**Attention** - running `listings_config.py` on your on own python script will only identify invocations of methods and functions if these are defined in the same script.
+This means that if you import a library such as numpy and you invoke methods from it then those methods should be added manually to the morekeywords 3 list in the language definition.